socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'mount_file' => '/var/www/nextcloud/data/mount.json',

-Where ``mount.json`` file should be stored, defaults to ``data/mount.json`` in the Nextcloud directory.
+Where ``mount.json`` file should be stored, defaults to ``data/mount.json`` in the cyfrSpaces directory.

-Defaults to ``data/mount.json`` in the Nextcloud directory.
+Defaults to ``data/mount.json`` in the cyfrSpaces directory.

 ::

 	'filesystem_cache_readonly' => false,

-When ``true``, prevent Nextcloud from changing the cache due to changes in the filesystem for all storage.
+When ``true``, prevent cyfrSpaces from changing the cache due to changes in the filesystem for all storage.

 Defaults to ``false``